isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 For this year's Temasek Polytechnic's National Day Celebrations Online Concert 2021, we have started a poll to choose your favourite National Day song!
 These "lesser-known" songs might not get a lot of airplay but have a listen to these lovely ditties.

-Pick your most loved song and the top 3 songs voted will be played 'LIVE' during the concert on 5 August at 8pm.
+Pick your most loved song and the top 3 songs voted will be played during the concert on 5 August at 8pm.

 **Start VOTING now!**